 - Website: github.com/Unity-Technologies/ml-agents

-These are tools that help build deep learning models for RL.
+These are tools that help build deep learning models for Reinforcement Learning (RL).
+They are used to create neural networks that help agents learn complex tasks.

-- Used for deep RL models like DQN, PPO, and A3C.
+- It is used to build deep RL models like DQN, PPO, and A3C.

 - Website: tensorflow.org

-- A popular deep learning framework for RL.
+- It is another popular deep learning framework.

 - Website: pytorch.org

-- Used by Google DeepMind for RL research.
+- Generally used by Google DeepMind for Reinforcement Learning research.

 - Website: jax.readthedocs.io